PlasmaPropulsionEngine/SpringBoot_Project/README.md

-# Project Name: Demo Contact Manager
+# Project Name: Simple Contact Manager
 Project description: simple project which stores contact information such as email, phone no, description etc. using spring boot,mvc,thymeleaf.

 #Dependencies used: